Euler’s formula is the identity

 Rearranging Euler’s formula with gives the two identities that appear in every Fourier-transform derivation:

-These let us turn any real sinusoid into a sum of complex exponentials, which are algebraically easier to manipulate.
+These let you turn any real sinusoid into a sum of complex exponentials, which are algebraically easier to manipulate.
 A typical move: replace in an integrand by this sum, do the integral, then recombine.

 Polar form of complex numbers